abrasive/shairport/INSTALL.md

 Reboot.

 ### Remove Old Copies
-Before you begin building Shairport Sync, it's best to search and remove any existing copies.
+Before you begin building Shairport Sync, it's best to search for and remove any existing copies of the applicatioon, called `shairport-sync`.
 Use the command `$ which shairport-sync` to find them.
 For example, if `shairport-sync` has been installed previously, this might happen:
 ```
 $ which shairport-sync
 /usr/local/bin/shairport-sync
 $ sudo rm /usr/local/bin/shairport-sync
 ...
 ```
-Do this until no more are found.
+You can see that the `which` command located a copy of `shairports-sync` in the direcotry `/usr/local/bin` and then we removed it with the `rm` command.
+Do this until no more copies of `shairport-sync` are found.

 ### Build and Install
-Okay,now let's get the tools and sources for building and installing Shairport Sync.
+Okay, now let's get the tools and sources for building and installing Shairport Sync.

 First, install the packages needed by Shairport Sync:
 ```